 5. Turn your knitting.
 Slip the first stitch.
 Knit 4 stitches together.

 6. Pull the slipped stitch over it.
-In the picture it’s the 2nd stitch on the right needle (counting form left to right) you pull over the first stitch on the right needle.
+In the picture, it’s the 2nd stitch on the right needle (counting from left to right) you pull over the first stitch on the right needle.